juliramon/getaways-frontend/README.md

 - **Advanced search**: As a user I want to be able to apply additional filters to my search to improve my queries
 - **Save content**: As a user I want to be able to save content to my "Saved content" list
 - **Geo location**: As a user I want to be able to search and get custom recommendations base on my location
+- **Book getaways**: As a user I want to be able to book available getaways

 ## Routing